High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Experiments and Results

 \subsubsection{Components of PDFNet}

 \textbf{Baseline}.
 We use a simple encoder-decoder baseline with 8$\times$8 patches.
 In the models without $S$ and $Bd$, we replace their computations with all-ones matrices, respectively.
 For the model without FSE, encoder outputs are passed through a Conv3$\times$3, SiLU, and RMSNorm layer before entering the decoder.
-For the model without depth, we set the depth input to zero and exclude depth generation time. $L_{SILog}$ and $L_{inte}$ were not used in the component ablation. \textbf{FSE.} As shown in \tabref{tab:ablation-modules}, the FSE module improves modality fusion by patch selection and feature fusion, leading to better $F^{max}_\beta$ performance. \textbf{Depth.} pseudo depth provides integrity-prior throughout the network, significantly enhancing target integrity detection.
+For the model without depth, we set the depth input to zero and exclude depth generation time. $L_{SILog}$ and $L_{inte}$ were not used in the component ablation.

+\textbf{FSE.} As shown in \tabref{tab:ablation-modules}, the FSE module improves modality fusion and sharpens details through patch selection and feature fusion, leading to get better $F^{max}_\beta$.